GautamKadiresh/TaskVault-AI-MCP/README.md

         }
     }
     }
-    ```
-5. Restart claude desktop and start a new chat. the MCP server "task_storage_service" should be listed under Connectors.
+7. Restart claude desktop and start a new chat. the MCP server "task_storage_service" should be listed under Connectors.

 ## Steps to connect to the MCP server using using Ollama and inbuilt MCP client.
+> [!NOTE]
+> This is free but requires sufficient RAM to run small llm models like llama3.2.
 1. Clone/download the repository
 2. Download and install ollama from [Official Ollama Site](https://ollama.com/download)
-3. Download llm model llama3.2 and embedding model mxbai-embed-large by running <br /> ```ollama pull llama3.2; ollama pull mxbai-embed-large```
+3. Download llm model llama3.2 and embedding model mxbai-embed-large by running </br>```ollama pull llama3.2; ollama pull mxbai-embed-large```
-4. Run in cmd ```uv tool install . -e```. <br /> This will automatically install all depedencies and create an executable mind-palace.exe.
+4. Run in cmd ```uv tool install . -e```.</br> This will automatically install all depedencies and create an executable taskvault.exe.
-5. Run in cmd  ```taskvault``` to start cli based mcp client.
+5. Run in cmd  ```taskvault```</br>
 ![Sample Chat using inbuilt mpc client](docs/Inbuilt_mcp_client_sample_chat.png)